Reading

 Reading Impact

-Phonics is taught very consistently across Reception, Year 1 and Year 2 and reading teachers are coached and supported to ensure that this is the case.
+Phonics is taught consistently across Reception, Year 1 and Year 2 and reading teachers are coached and supported to ensure that this is the case.
 Grouping the children ensures that their needs are met and 1:1 tutoring means that they are supported to keep up with their group.
 The rigor of the six-week assessment cycle guarantees that progress is very closely monitored and the termly support of an external Read, Write Inc. consultant trainer provides opportunities to make certain that the children are making the best possible progress.

 Pupil voice shows that our Reception and Key Stage 1 children have confidence in their reading ability.
+Key Stage 1 children also bring home reading for pleasure books as well as their Read, Write Inc phonics book.

-Accelerated Reader ensures that the children have a wide range of books to choose from that are appropriately challenging and provide opportunities for children to make good progress in their independent reading.
-Children are able to track their own progress towards their independent reading targets.
+Our library shared areas and within classrooms showcase a diverse range of authors and genres.
+This ensures that the children have a wide range of books to choose from that are appropriately challenging and provide opportunities for children to make good progress in their independent reading.